weapons forge of Russia

-Tula region is known for its gunsmiths, samovars and gingerbread cookies, but is full of other beautiful sights.
-Here are the manors of Leo Tolstoy and Vasily Polenov, along the plains and forests the picturesque Oka River flows, real Martian landscapes rise near Konduki, and Kulikovo Field is located - the site of one of the greatest battles in the history of the Russian state.
-Learn all about the Tula region - a real journey through history.
+The Tula region is famous for its gunsmiths, samovars and gingerbread, but it is also full of other wonderful places.
+Here are the estates of Leo Tolstoy and Vasily Polenov, the picturesque Oka River flows along the plains and forests, real Martian landscapes rise, and the Kulikovo field is located - the site of one of the greatest battles in the history of the Russian state.
+Learning everything about the Tula region is a real journey into history.

 Top 10 interesting places to visit:

-Tula Kremlin and embankment of the Upa River, Tula
+Tula Kremlin and the Upa river embankment, Tula

 Lenin Square, Tula

-Manor of Leo Tolstoy "Yasnaya Polyana", Yasnaya Polyana
+Museum-estate of L.N.
+Tolstoy "Yasnaya Polyana", Yasnaya Polyana

 Sights map of the Tula region

 Detailed map of all places in the region can be seen on the website of the national tourism portal RUSSIA.TRAVEL